edubart/nelua-lang/docs/pages/tutorial.md

 nelua --verbose examples/helloworld.nelua
 ```

-You will notice some messages of what the compiler doing,
+You will notice some messages of what the compiler is doing,
 and notice that it generated a file called `helloworld.c`.
 This is your program translated to C source code.
 If you know how to read C, I encourage you to open it and have a look.